 But the fastest in pre-qualifying is Kimi Raikkonen, who will face the pole position lap last on Saturday.
 An advantage, in general, unless it starts to rain in the middle of the session (ask Cristiano Da Matta and Jacques Villeneuve, which got on track under a downpour and with dry tyres, because the race director had not yet authorized the use of rain tyres).
 Rubens Barrichello explains:

 "The new rules should favour the weaker teams.
-This time they had the opposite effect of Robin Hood: they helped the strong".
+This time they had the opposite effect of Robin Hood: they helped the stronger ones".

-"I did a good lap, I enjoyed myself".
+"I did a good lap, I had fun".

 The two Williams-Bmw cars are third and fourth, with Juan Pablo Montoya and Ralf Schumacher in the order.
 David Coulthard’s McLaren-Mercedes is sixth behind Rubens Barrichello, 0.9 seconds behind.
-Jarno Trulli and Fernando Alonso followed with the Renault, more than a second from the first.
+Jarno Trulli and Fernando Alonso follow with Renault, more than a second from the first.
 The others are far away, and not only because of the rain.
 One topic of discussion concerns the new chicane before the pit straight.
-Two flexible pins have been mounted on the curbs that surround it.
+Two flexible pins have been mounted on the kerbs around it.
 They are made of soft and elastic material, but at 200 km/h they can detach the front wing of a single-seater (it happened to Jenson Button).
 Jean Todt recommends attention to his, while Michael Schumacher laughs:

 "The important thing is not to pass over them, then they could also build them in concrete.
 Joking aside, the changes have made the layout of the Nurburgring more technical, even if no mechanical part is stressed more than the others".

 Kimi Raikkonen against Michael Schumacher, the young rampant against the champion, McLaren against Ferrari.
-On Saturday 28 June 2003 the Finn took the first pole position of his career, followed by the German at 0.032 seconds.
-In the standings of the World Championship the positions are reversed: Michael Schumacher has recovered in Canada the first place with three points ahead.
+On Saturday, June 28, 2003 the Finn takes the first pole position of his career, followed by the German at 0.032 seconds.
+In the standings of the World Championship the positions are reversed: Michael Schumacher has recovered in Canada the first place and now is three points ahead.

 Eight races to go, including the European Grand Prix.
-The two will be in battle, but they respect each other.
+The two will fight, but they respect each other.
 The elder applauds:

 "Excellent result".

-At the same time, Ron Dennis draws a sigh of relief thinking about the youth problems of the MP4/18, the new single-seater on which debut has been repeatedly postponed, waiting to make it reliable.
+At the same time, Ron Dennis breathes a sigh of relief thinking about the initial problems of the MP4/18, the new single-seater on which debut has been repeatedly postponed, waiting to make it reliable.

 "Having a competitive car and fighting for the World Championship allows us to carefully decide the date of the debut.
 The next tests will be decisive".

-It is more difficult to explain the gap of 1.2 seconds between their drivers.
+More difficult to explain is the gap of 1.2 seconds between their drivers.
 Dennis calls David Coulthard’s qualifying disappointing, while Kimi Raikkonen enjoys his first pole finish:

 "We knew that if we did everything right we would be in front".

-Despite soporific rules, in qualifying the emotions of the last few minutes chase each other as in the good times, when the best drivers on the track competed to score at the last second the best performance.
-First Rubens Barrichello, then Ralf Schumacher, Michael Schumacher and Kimi Raikkonen set the pole time, while Juan Pablo Montoya came in fourth.
-On the virtual podium on Saturday three different teams (McLaren-Mercedes, Ferrari and Williams-Bmw) climb, enclosed in less than 0.1 seconds.
+Despite soporific rules, in qualifying the emotions of the last few minutes chase each other as in the good times, when the best drivers on the track competed to score the best performance at the last second.
+First Rubens Barrichello, then Ralf Schumacher, Michael Schumacher and Kimi Raikkonen, who sets the pole time, while Juan Pablo Montoya comes fourth.
+On the virtual podium on Saturday three different teams (McLaren-Mercedes, Ferrari and Williams-Bmw) climb, separated by less than 0.1 seconds.
 Juan Pablo Montoya and Rubens Barrichello follow at 0.25 seconds.
 Jarno Trulli at 0.45 seconds, while David Coulthard once again disappoints expectations: ninth place, 1.2 seconds behind his teammate (yet the renewal of his contract is close).

 "In the distance I think our tyres are better.
 Ralf claims the opposite?
 Well, I’ll try to disprove it.
 I think our strategy will turn out to be right".